aliwaki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello:change group owner chown -R vincent:staff .:change ownership and group owner chown -h vincent:staff _hello:changes the owner and the group owner
+chgrp school hello:change group owner chown -R vincent:staff .:change ownership and group owner chown -h vincent:staff _hello:changes the owner and the group owner chown --from=guillaume betty hello:changes the file owner if owned by guillame